 How to apply foundation with a brush

 There are countless foundation brushes to choose from, with different shapes and densities.
-You can find some simple, classic and intuitive shapes, such as the Flormar Flat Foundation Brush or some new approaches to this tool such as the NYX Pro Makeup Total Control Drop Foundation Brush.
+You can find some simple, classic and intuitive shapes, such as the NYX Pro Makeup Pro Flat Foundation Brush or some new approaches to this tool such as the NYX Pro Makeup Total Control Drop Foundation Brush.
 Generally speaking, denser brushes promote high coverage results while softer brushes allow a more natural, sheer result.
-These “rules” apply not only to liquid but also to powder foundation.
+These “rules” apply not only to liquid but also to powder foundations.

 For a natural result: apply a small amount of foundation onto the face – if liquid, or directly onto the brush – if powder.
 Concentrate the product mainly onto the center of the face – where usually we have discoloration and imperfections.
 Work the brush with long movements and light pressure, and blend it into the skin, fading the product as you move outwards.
 The secret for this technique is to use little foundation, stretch/extend it as much as you can, using the brush to repeatedly swipe back and forth, with medium to long-range gestures while applying light pressure onto the brush.